lajohnston/eco/README.md

 });
 ```

-## Events
+## Callbacks

-Eco provides a basic callback that is called each time a component value is set.
+Eco provides a basic callback system that it calls each time a component value
-An example use-case is if you're using a collision algorithm such as a QuadTree
+is set.
+An example use-case is if you're using a collision algorithm such as a
-or Grid, and wish to update it when an entity position changes.
+QuadTree or Grid, and wish to update it when an entity position changes.

 ```javascript
 const eco = new Eco();